MaksimDzhangirov/backendBankExample/docs/part55-eng.md

 ```

 Now I must emphasize that what we just did is not the best.
 What if the
-code to create a new user in the DB is successful, but the code to send
+code to create a new user in the DB is successful, but the call to send
 tasks to Redis fails?
-In that case the clients will receive a `nil` to
+In that case the clients will receive an internal
-know error, but he cannot retry the call, because it will create a duplicate
+error, but he cannot retry the call, because it will create a duplicate
 record of the user with the same username.
 So the right way to do it is:
 we have to create user and send tasks to Redis in one single DB
 transaction.
 That way if we fail to send tasks the transaction will be
-rollback and the clients can retry later.
-But I leave this to implement in
+rolled back and the client can retry later.
+But I'll leave this to implement in
 the next video.

 ```go